-As a renewable energy project, there is essentially a neutral operational impact on GHGs when the project is generating, as the Project will not combust fossil fuels, other than for the potential running of generators for required operational functionality tests.
+As a renewable energy project, there is essentially a neutral operational impact on GHGs when the Project is generating, as the Project will not combust fossil fuels, other than for the potential running of generators for required operational functionality tests.
 A key benefit of the Project is the resulting lowering of the carbon intensity of the grid produced electricity in KSA.

 It is possible to make a comparison of GHGs mitigated against a grid factor for GHG emissions in KSA.
-The GHG emissions avoided over the operational phase have been calculated below.

-The table below shows estimated CO2-eq that will be avoided per year for Al Kahfah, compared with typical grid generation emissions.
-This is based on the KSA default grid factor of 650 gCO2/KWh from the International Financial Institution Dataset for Intermittent renewable energy sources, i.e., solar and wind (International Financial Institution, 2019).
+This is based on the KSA default grid factor of 650 gCO2/KWh from the International Financial Institution Dataset for Intermittent renewable energy sources, i.e., solar and wind (International Financial Institution, 2022).